JustLuke000/MusicVisuals/README.md

 ![An image](images/boxes.png)

-It seems that my repository was also clone which is a shame:
+It seems that my repository was also cloned which is a shame:
 ![An image](images/cloned.png)